bibrboi/myarteez-recon/README.md

-some fun write ups or cybersecurity project that i did:
+## some fun write ups or cybersecurity project that i did:

-#myarteez Reconnaissance Report:
+### myarteez Reconnaissance Report:
-this recon happened bcs i was in an internship iv and the interviewer asked us candidate to do an OSINT on myarteez.com. here is the rushed write-up/ report :D
+this recon happened bcs i was in an internship iv and the interviewer asked us candidate to do an OSINT on myarteez.com. here is the rushed write-up / report :D